spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ## 2023 Plan Year

-The 2023 US Benefit Guide,Open Enrollment Video and additional details will be posted here soon.
-Plan rates and summaries can be found in the Medical, Dental, and Vision plan sections below.

 For the 2023 plan year GitLab will continue to cover 100% of team member coverage and will increase the employer contribution portion for dependent medical coverage from 66% to 71% for all medical plans with dependent coverage.

-For the 2023 Plan year GitLab will continue to cover 66% for spouse, dependents, and/or domestic partner premiums for dental, and vision coverage.
-Plan rates are locked through December 31, 2023.
+Please see additional information on the 2023 US Benefit Plans:

+* Need help selecting a plan?
+Check out the [PlanSelect Tool](https://myplanselect.com/navigation/Gitlab/2022) to help you find a plan that best suits your needs.

+* Review the [2023 US Benefits Guide](https://drive.google.com/file/d/1vwdEJIdqogqbfFpwcRVC1cHcjH4SsckR/view?usp=sharing) for full plan details and updated plan rates.

+* Watch the [2023 US Benefits Video](https://www.brainshark.com/willis/vu?pi=zIgzfm1iozgaiCz0) for a full review of the benefit plans.

+* GitLab offers Mental Wellnesss Services through [Modern Health](https://about.gitlab.com/handbook/total-rewards/benefits/modern-health/).
+In addition to these services, team members that enroll in the Cigna and Kaiser plans have access to their network of [Mental Health Programs and Resources](https://drive.google.com/file/d/1LT_LG1Px3xrGMBP0-iMPXaFyQvopfSiL/view?usp=sharing)

+* Please review the full [summary plan description](https://drive.google.com/file/d/1SAmlBXC6AZUy3vSNRjdcEgQIFCQP01L6/view?usp=sharing) of all related health benefits and a the most recent [Summary of Material Modifications](https://drive.google.com/file/d/1_j61NVNqUQ0A4RBWM3ihooRuf094QdWr/view?usp=sharing) from Jan 1, 2022.
+Please review the [2023 Annual Rights and Notices](https://drive.google.com/file/d/1ku6hO8_ckJL49MLqOfFchIq_L4GblksZ/view?usp=sharing)

 ### Open Enrollment

 GitLab’s US Benefits Open Enrollment for Calendar Year 2023 will take place from 2022-10-31 through 2022-11-11.
 This year will be a passive enrollment, which means that if you do not wish to make changes to your health benefits (medical, dental and vision), you do not have to re-enroll for 2023; your 2022 elections will automatically roll over, with the exception of Flexible Spending Accounts (FSAs), which you must actively (re)enroll in every year.
 We are staying with our current carriers (Cigna, Kaiser, etc).

-Please take note of the updated premium rates for the Cigna and Kaiser plans listed below.
+Please take note of the updated premium rates for the Cigna and Kaiser plans listed in the [2023 US Benefits Guide](https://drive.google.com/file/d/1vwdEJIdqogqbfFpwcRVC1cHcjH4SsckR/view?usp=sharing).

 ## 2022 Plan Year